 - 2.4.9 The Clackmannanshire LTS is currently being refreshed.
-In the meantime, the 2009-14 strategy is still valuable for consideration. - 2.4.10 The vision for transport in Clackmannanshire is to facilitate the free and equitable movement of people and goods within Clackmannanshire by a choice of modes that are safe, accessible and well-integrated.
-The LTS states that through the development of the transport network in a sustainable manner to meet the needs of all, Clackmannanshire will become an attractive vibrant community encouraging economic prosperity whilst improving health and protecting the environment. - 2.4.11 The vision identified above highlights the importance Clackmannanshire puts on equitable transport and access to community involvement.
+In the meantime, the 2009-14 strategy is still valuable for consideration. - in Clackmannanshire is to facilitate the free and equitable movement of people and goods within Clackmannanshire by a choice of modes that are safe, accessible and well-integrated.
+The LTS states that through the development of the transport network in a sustainable manner to meet the needs of all, Clackmannanshire will become an attractive vibrant community encouraging economic prosperity whilst improving health and protecting the environment.

+2.4.11 The vision identified above highlights the importance Clackmannanshire puts on equitable transport and access to community involvement.
 This outcome is the raison d'être of community transport; however, wider forms of DRT can also support this.